NeilJustice/ZenUnitAndMetalMock/README.md

 ### Maximize Mutation Coverage By Testing With Random Values

-ZenUnit provides the following random value generating functions for writing unit tests that are robust to the swap-variable-with-constant code mutation, which is one of the most straightforward code mutations to induce manually today during code reviews or automatically at CI/CD time in the 2020s using LLVM-powered mutation testing framework [Mull](https://github.com/mull-project/mull).
+ZenUnit provides the following random value generating functions for writing unit tests that are robust to the swap-variable-with-constant code mutation, which is one of the most straightforward code mutations to induce manually today during code reviews and automatically at CI/CD time in the 2020s by running LLVM-powered mutation testing framework [Mull](https://github.com/mull-project/mull).

 |Random Value Generating Function|Description|
 |--------------------------------|-----------|